Topological quantum field theory structure on symplectic cohomology: Motivation and outline of the paper

-The aim of this paper is to construct a TQFT on the \emph{twisted symplectic cohomology} $SH^*(M)_{\alpha}$.
-This is an invariant constructed in \cite{Ritter} associated to a closed $1$-form $\alpha \! \in \!
+The initial motivation of the paper was to construct algebraic structures on a deformation of symplectic cohomology called \emph{twisted symplectic cohomology} introduced by the author \cite{Ritter}, with the purpose of continuing the study of exact contact hypersurfaces initiated by Cieliebak-Frauenfelder \cite{Cieliebak-Frauenfelder}.
+The twisted symplectic cohomology $SH^*(M)_{\alpha}$ is an invariant of $M$ associated to a class $\alpha \! \in \!
 H^1(\mathcal{L}M)$ on the free loop space, and for $\alpha \! = \!
 0$ it recovers $SH^*(M)$.
-In fact it is the Novikov homology theory applied to $SH^*$, which involves using twisted coefficients in a bundle of formal Laurent series rings.
+In fact it is the Novikov cohomology theory applied to $SH^*$, which involves using twisted coefficients in a bundle of Novikov rings defined in Section \ref{Subsection Novikov bundles of coefficients}.
 This twisting yields very concrete applications in symplectic topology, for example in \cite{Ritter} we used it to prove that there are no exact Klein bottles in $T^*S^2$.

-Unfortunately there is no TQFT structure on $SH^*(M)_{\alpha}$ in general because there is no canonical way of viewing surfaces in $M$ (such as pairs of pants) as chains in $\mathcal{L}M$.
+There is no TQFT on $SH^*(M)_{\alpha}$ in general because there is no canonical way of viewing surfaces in $M$ (such as pairs of pants) as chains in $\mathcal{L}M$.
 Even when a TQFT can be defined on $SH^*(M)_{\alpha}$, it may not possess a unit for the same reasons that the Novikov cohomology of a manifold usually does not.
+However, in \textbf{Section \ref{Section Applicatoin 2 Exact contact hypersurf}} we prove that if the form $\alpha \in H^1(\mathcal{L}M)$ is the transgression of a class $\eta\in H^2(M)$, then the TQFT structure exists and possesses a unit.
+In \textbf{Section \ref{Section Viterbo Functoriality}} we prove that the twisted Viterbo restriction maps $\varphi:SH^*(M)_{\eta}\to SH^*(W)_{\eta|_W}$ from \cite{Ritter} are TQFT maps, in particular they are unital ring homomorphisms.
+Our interest in the twisted theory stems from the fact that for $\pi_1(N)=1$ we have a vanishing result \cite{Ritter}: